seabassapologist/idea-no-hi-translation/lookup_tables.md

 *** *Tile data is present in ROM, but is not mapped by the Table*

-* Format:
-    * Index corresponds to a character byte in the script
-    * Table Offset is calculated by taking the Index, subtracting `$10`, doubling, and adding with `$03C6`
-        * For those curious why: The first 16 bytes of script bytes are all control codes, meaning there's no graphics data for them, so that's why we subtract `$10` from the index.
-We then double it because each entry is two bytes, and `$03C6` is the offset for the Full Width Graphics lookup table (see [Font Offset Table](#font-offset-table) )
-    * The Graphics Offset for each index is stored in a table starting at **PRG**`$5803C6`, so we use `$058000 + <Table Offset>` to get the Graphics Offset
-    * Finally the Address is found by adding the Graphics Offset with `$058000`, which gives us the exact **PRG** address for the start of each full width character
-    * Image is the 24 byte, 1bpp format, 16x12 tile extracted using a tile editor, for your viewing pleasure
+* Character tiles here are 16x12 pixels, 1bpp format, and 24 bytes each
 * Observation: The empty entries line up with the bytes listed in [the TBD table](#tbd-table)
 * The last three rows are the bytes that correspond to Kanji/Pascal strings, so this is probably used in those lookups as well